pravinchandankhede/pravinchandankhede.github.io/_posts/2025-04-20-ModelContextProtocolSimple.md

 ---
 title: Model Context Protocol, a simple implementaiton
 date: 2025-04-20 10:30:30 +/-TTTT
-categories: [Architecture, AgenticAI, Model Context Protocol, Embeddings]
+categories: [Architecture, Agentic AI, Model Context Protocol, Embeddings]
-tags: [semantic kernel, ai, plugins, planner, llm, vector store, mcp]     # TAG names should always be lowercase
+tags: [semantic kernel, ai, ai agents, plugins, planner, llm, vector store, mcp, .NET]     # TAG names should always be lowercase
 description: In this post I will talk about model context protocol and how it can be implemented in C#.
 This is avery simple implementation wihtout considerating much complexity and try to showcase the concept at a core level.
 ---

 # Model Context Protocol
 This is a demo project that demonstrate the concept of using [model context protocol](https://modelcontextprotocol.io/introduction) with C#.
 It uses the core Nuget packages [ModelContextProtocol](https://packages.nuget.org/packages/ModelContextProtocol/0.1.0-preview.10)
 MCP helps you connect with variety of sources and expose them in a way which is similar to other MCP servers.
-This way the client code is simplified and it can focus on implementing the core lgoic rather than trying to integrate the Agent with all varied data sources.
+This way the client code is simplified, and it can focus on implementing the core lgoic rather than trying to integrate the Agent with all varied data sources.

 **In this demo, I will show how to expose your organizations APIs as Tools using MCP server technique.**

 ## Banking Service
 This is  simple banking service which provides 2 operations
- - **Get Balances**: This return a list of balances for various accounts.
+ - **Get Balances**: This returns a list of balances for various accounts.
 	```csharp
 	[HttpGet("balance")]
 	public IActionResult GetBalances()